In a life threatening emergency dial 999

 - severe allergic reactions.

 When it’s not a life-threatening emergency…

 NHS 111 is a free number from landlines and mobiles and is available 24 hours a day, 365 days a year.
 When you call 111, you will be asked a series of questions from a trained health adviser or clinician and, following a short assessment, NHS 111 will direct you to the right service, at the right time and as close to your home as possible.

-- you need medical help fast but it’s not a 999 emergency
+- You need medical help fast but it’s not a life-threatening emergency

-- you don’t know who to call or you don’t have a GP to call
+- You don’t know who to call for medical help or you don’t have a GP to call

-- you need health information or reassurance about what to do next
+- You require health advice or reassurance about what to do next